panzerdp/dmitripavlutin.com/posts/173-react-forwardref/index.md

 }
 ```

-`useImperativeHandle(ref, getRefValue, deps)` accepts 3 arguments: the forwarded `ref`, the function that returns the ref value, and the array of dependencies.
+`useImperativeHandle(ref, getRefValue, deps)` accepts 3 arguments: the forwarded `ref`, the function that returns the ref value, and the dependencies array.

 The value returned by `getRefValue()` function becomes the value of the forwarded ref.
 That's the main benefit of `useImperativeHandle()`: you can customize the forwarded ref value with whatever you want.